virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:

-- `actions` - an object where can be predefined custom actions
+- `actions` - an object, where custom actions can be predefined

-Action **customAction** can be called several times.

 ####Action Placeholders

-In order to access any required data or parameters of allocated resources inside the manifest, a special set of placeholders should be used.
-Sent to the Call method parameters are transformed in a separate kit of placeholders, that can be received inside the appropriate action with the help of ${this} namespace.
-Access to the nodes inside environment can be performed according to the node’s type, as well as according to its role in an environment.
+In order to access any required data or parameters of allocated resources inside a manifest, a special set of placeholders should be used.
+Parameters sent to a call method are transformed into a separate kit of placeholders, which can be received inside the appropriate action with the help of *${this}* namespace.
+Access to a node inside environment can be performed according to its type, as well as according to its role in the environment.

 #### Code Reuse

-Output `Hello World!` two times in `greeting.txt`:
+Outputting `Hello World!` twice in the *greeting.txt*:
 ```
 {
   "jpsType": "update",